-My books, “The Green Tom,” “The Yellow Sea Lioness” and “The Orange Chihuahua” are character education books.
-They and one upcoming book are to be used as a supplement to any anti-bullying program.
+My books, “The Green Tom,” “The Yellow Sea Lioness,” “The Orange Chihuahua” and "The Red Pig" are character education books.
+They are to be used as a supplement to any anti-bullying program.
 They aim to bully-proof children by teaching them behaviors to be proud of emulating, thus strengthening their self-esteem.

 According to research done by the PACER’s National Bullying Prevention Center, students who engage in bullying behavior are prone to academic problems, substance abuse and violent behavior later in adolescence and adulthood (Center for Disease Control, 2015).
 Also found in their research is that school-based bullying prevention programs decreased bullying by up to 25% (McCallion and Feder, 2013).
 I believe we can raise that statistic closer to 100%.